Frequently Asked Questions

 "Psychedelics" describes a class of compounds that are actually quite different from each other, in their effects and the experiences they produce.
 The word psychedelic means "mind manifesting" and most of the compounds that retain this label are related through their ineffable, powerful and non-ordinary impact on consciousness.
 Psychedelics cause significant changes to one's perceptions, sense of self and experience of reality.
 They are truly out of this world.

-In terms of the pharmacology, most typical psychedelics impact the 5HT2A receptors in the brain, although atypical ones like Ketamine impact other systems.
+In terms of the pharmacology, most typical psychedelics impact the 5HT2A receptors in the brain, although atypical ones like ketamine impact other systems.
 To learn more about the pharmacology, Wikipedia is a great resource.

 Researchers have recently discovered a network of activities in our brain that’s referred to as the “default mode network”.
 This is a technical term that refers to some complex happenings, but to simplify the idea: we tend to engage in patterns of behavior and can feel stuck in a certain story of who we are, and what our life means.
 Challenging life experiences can distort our thinking; we can often feel insecure, unsafe, and want to remove ourselves from daily life.